Don’t miss any of the equestrian sport at the Olympics in Paris — there are handy timetables for you to save or bookmark on this page.

 For pure dressage, riders must qualify for the finals through the first two days of Grand Prix competition.
 The Grand Prix Special will follow, which will decide the team medals, and then the final day of dressage will be the Grand Prix Freestyle, which will decide the individual medalists.

-The first horse inspection will be held on Sunday 28 July at 8am.
-From 11am on Tuesday 30 July the first 30 combinations will compete in the Grand Prix, while the remaining 30 will perform their Grand Prix tests on Wednesday 31 July from 10am.
+The first horse inspection will be held on Sunday 28 July at the local time of 8am (7am BST).
+From 11am (10am BST) on Tuesday 30 July the first 30 combinations will compete in the Grand Prix, while the remaining 30 will perform their Grand Prix tests on Wednesday 31 July from 10am (9am BST).

-The top ten ranked teams in the Grand Prix, including those tied for 10th place, will qualify for the FEI Grand Prix Special which will begin at 10am on Saturday 3 August and will decide the team medals.
-The team medal ceremony is scheduled for 3.30pm on 3 August.
+The top ten ranked teams in the Grand Prix, including those tied for 10th place, will qualify for the FEI Grand Prix Special.
+This will begin at 10am (9am BST) on Saturday 3 August and will decide the team medals.
+The team medal ceremony is scheduled for 3.30pm (2.30pm BST) on 3 August.

 In showjumping, the first horse inspection takes place on 31 July.
-The team qualifier on Thursday 1 August begins at 11am and is open to 20 teams consisting of three athletes per team with all three scores counting.
+The team qualifier on Thursday 1 August begins at the local time of 11am (10am BST) and is open to 20 teams consisting of three athletes per team with all three scores counting.

-The final competition will begin at 10am with one round against the clock (with a jump-off in case of a tie on penalties for first place) and will bring the equestrian events at the Games to a close.
+The final competition will begin at 10am (9am BST) with one round against the clock.
+There will be a jump-off in case of a tie on penalties for first place.
+This will bring the equestrian events at the Games to a close.

 Para dressage